SharinaS/Cloud-Engineering-Fundamentals/databases.md

 OLAP = Online Analytics Processing

-OLTP differs from OLAP in regards to the types of queries you run.
+OLTP differs from OLAP in regards to the **types of queries you run**.
+This means that the types of queries you need to run are associated with a particular workload... which will help determine what type of database technology you need to choose!

 ## OLTP Example